 Are you still studying or nearing the end of your studies?
 Are you ready for a new adventure?
 Whether you’re interested in a classical apprenticeship or a dual study program, at Infineon, high school graduates can choose from a broad spectrum of technical and corporate apprenticeships and dual courses of study.

-Since 1999, Infineon Deutschland offers graduates and former apprentices a dual study program.
+In addition, Infineon Germany offers A-level graduates and former apprentices a dual study program.
 No other degree program contains such a high proportion of practical experience, because the theoretical and practical phases alternate.
 Depending on the study model, the dual study lasts three, three and a half or four years; it ends with a Bachelor’s degree.
 Successful Bachelor graduates can then expand their knowledge with a dual Master’s degree program.

 A dual degree course is the ideal way to study with a monthly salary and to learn about the company’s different tasks at the same time.
 Afterwards, the graduates have an excellent idea of what area they would like to get started in.